 From floating rafts to doughnuts, inflatables can be a ton of fun in the pool!

-My top pick is hands down these awesome little arm floaties for the littles.
+My top pick is hands down these awesome arm floaties for the littles.
 Another Speedo product for the win!
 They cost a little more than traditional arm floaties, but they last (and work) so much better than the cheaper options.
 We have tried some other floaties in the past and these simply hold air better.
-My 5 year old still doesn’t swim unassisted, but she’s able to be completely independent in the pool with these babies.
+My 5-year-old still doesn’t swim unassisted, but she’s able to be completely independent in the pool with these babies.
 Love, love, love them!

 Backyard Pool Ideas

 While you can typically find small savings on things like these throughout pool season, I’ve actually found that there is usually a good selection left over at the end of the season clearance sales.